-- Change the size and location by adjusting the rectangle. - Click Clear Extent 🛄 to remove the extent. - Search for a location. - Click Select Basemap at to change the type of basemap from the drop-down menu. - The Get Map Data tool allows you to select supported basemaps configured in your organization's portal basemap gallery.
-Vector tile basemaps in Web Mercator projection are supported. - When layers are available in a basemap such as Dark Gray Canvas, click Layers Stot turn on and off individual layers, such as labels.
+- Change the size and location by adjusting the rectangle. - Click Clear Extent ' to remove the extent. - Search for a location. - Click Select Basemap at to change the type of basemap from the drop-down menu. - The Get Map Data tool allows you to select supported basemaps configured in your organization's portal basemap gallery. - When layers are available in a basemap such as Dark Gray Canvas, click Layers sto turn on and off individual layers, such as labels.

 - There is a maximum limit for the extent. - In an existing CityEngine scene, if an extent is farther than 500 kilometers from the scene, a red rectangle appears.
-CityEngine displays an error at the top prompting you to change the location of the extent or create a scene. - Specify the settings for the downloaded data.
-See the Get Map Data settings section below for more information. - 4.
+CityEngine displays an error at the top prompting you to change the location of the extent or create a scene. - Specify the settings for the downloaded data.See the Get Map Data settings section below for more information. - 4.
 Click OK.